ktbaek/Excess-deaths-Denmark/README.md

 indicate the baselines, and the transparent colored bands indicate the 95% prediction intervals for males (blue) and females (red).
-Sex is indicted on top, age on the right.](README_files/figure-gfm/sab-10y-sex-norm-covid-1.png)
+Sex is indicted on top, age on the right.](README_files/figure-gfm/Figure-7-1.png)

 ***Figure 7: De-trended/de-seasonalized quarterly death rates and baselines for 2020-2022.** (A) Baseline reference period 2010-19, and (B) baseline reference period 2015-19.
-Colored lines indicate the quarterly death rates for males (blue lines) and females (yellow lines), black lines indicate the baselines, and the transparent colored bands indicate the 95% prediction intervals for males (blue) and females (yellow).
-Sex is indicated on top, age on the right.*
+Colored lines indicate the quarterly death rates for males and females, black lines indicate the baselines, and the transparent colored bands indicate the 95% prediction intervals for males (blue) and females (yellow).*

 ### Summarizing excess deaths